+HIST 4501 [0.5 credit]

+British History

+An explanation of a selected problem or period in the history of Great Britain.

-Prerequisite(s): HIST 3810, fourth-year standing in Honours History or permission of the Department.
+Includes: Experiential Learning Activity Prerequisite(s): HIST 3810 or HIST 3820, fourthyear standing in Honours History or permission of the Department.

 Seminar three hours a week.

+HIST 4505 [1.0 credit]

+Seminar in Women's and Gender History

+A seminar on the history of women and gender.
+The particular approach, themes, and historical period will be specified each year.

+Prerequisite(s): HIST 3810 or HIST 3820, fourthyear standing in Honours History or permission of the Department.

-HIST 4506 [0.5 credit] Gender, Sexuality and Women's History
+HIST 4506 [0.5 credit]

+Gender, Sexuality and Women's History
-A 0.5 credit seminar course that examines a selected topic

-on the history of women and gender.
+A 0.5 credit seminar course that examines a selected topic on the history of women and gender.
 The particular topic will be specified each year it is offered.

-Prerequisite(s): HIST 3810, fourth-year standing in Honours History or permission of the Department.
+Prerequisite(s): HIST 3810 or HIST 3820, fourthyear standing in Honours History or permission of the Department.

 Seminar three hours a week.

-HIST 4600 [1.0 credit] Seminar in Russian History

-An examination of a selected problem or period in the history of Imperial or post-Imperial Russia.
-Prerequisite(s): HIST 3810, fourth-year standing in Honours History or permission of the Department.
+HIST 4600 [1.0 credit] Seminar in Russian History An examination of a selected problem or period in the history of Imperial or post-Imperial Russia.
+Prerequisite(s): HIST 3810 or HIST 3820, fourth-year standing in Honours History or permission of the Department.
 Seminar three hours a week.

+HIST 4604 [0.5 credit]

 Central Europe, Past and Present

 Evolution and current status of Central Europe from periods of foreign control in the late nineteenth and twentieth centuries to independent statehood.
-Particular emphasis will be placed on national accommodations and conflicts.
+Particular emphasis will be placed on national accommodations and conflicts

+Also listed as EURR 4204.

 Prerequisite(s): HIST 3810, fourth-year standing in Honours History or permission of the Department.
 Seminar three hours a week.

+HIST 4605 [0.5 credit]

 The Balkans in Transition - 1918 to 1989

 The seminar uses the concept of transition to understand the Balkan encounter with modernity and Europe.
 Key periods to be examined include the interwar era and the period of communist rule, with an emphasis on political, social and economic themes.

+Also listed as EURR 4101.